weiyoung/weiyoung/README.md

 I'm an avid music lover 🎙 🎹 🎸 I sing, play instruments, and beatbox!
 That's right 👢&🐱 if you what what I mean :)

 - 😄 Pronouns: he/him
 - 🌱 I’m currently working on my personal website!
-Stay tuned 😎
+Stay tuned!
 - 👯 I’m looking to collaborate on startup projects!
 - 🤔 I’m looking for full time dev positions!
 - 💬 Ask me for music recommendations 🎶